Efficient mutual magic and magic capacity with matrix product states: Introduction

 In addition to the study of magic in the full state, recently there has been a growing interest in the characterization of more refined aspects of magic.
 In particular, there has been substantial interest in nonlocal magic, which represents the nonstabilizerness that resides within the correlations between the subsystems~\cite{tarabunga2023many,huang2024non,qian2025quantumnonlocalmagic,tarabunga2024magictransition,cao2024gravitational,white2021conformal,sarkar2020characterization,fliss2021,korbany2025longrangenonstabilizerness,wei2025longrangenonstabilizerness}.
 Although nonlocal magic is ideally defined using a mixed-state magic monotone, the mutual 2-SRE~\cite{tarabunga2023many} has been hypothesized to capture some form of nonlocal magic.
-Indeed, in some cases it was found to display the same behavior as the mutual magic defined using genuine mixed state magic monotones~\cite{tarabunga2024magictransition}.
-The mutual 2-SRE is also appealing because it is relatively easier to compute, allowing for numerical~\cite{tarabunga2023many,frau2024non,frau2024stabilizer} and analytical~\cite{lopez2024exact,hoshino2025stabilizer} studies of nonlocal magic in many-body quantum systems, particularly by applying tensor network methods.
+While the SRE is not a proper magic monotone for mixed states, it can be used to construct mixed state magic witness~\cite{haug2025efficientwitnessingtestingmagic}.
+Notably, in some cases the mutual 2-SRE was found to display the same behavior as the mutual magic defined using genuine mixed state magic monotones~\cite{tarabunga2024magictransition}.
+It is also appealing because it is relatively easier to compute, allowing for numerical~\cite{tarabunga2023many,frau2024non,frau2024stabilizer} and analytical~\cite{lopez2024exact,hoshino2025stabilizer} studies of nonlocal magic in many-body quantum systems, particularly by applying tensor network methods.
 As the name suggests, the definition of mutual 2-SRE is directly reminiscent of mutual information of entanglement, and is thus expected to be free from UV divergences from the point of view of field theory~\cite{hoshino2025stabilizer}.
 Its connection to physical phenomena has also been revealed~\cite{tarabunga2023many,tarabunga2024magictransition,frau2024stabilizer,lopez2024exact,hoshino2025stabilizer}.

 However, the mutual 2-SRE is still relatively expensive to compute for matrix product states (MPS), with the exact calculation scaling as $O(N\chi^{12})$~\cite{haug2022quantifying}, where $\chi$ is the bond dimension of the MPS.
 Approximate contraction schemes and sampling-based techniques have also been proposed~\cite{tarabunga2024nonstabilizernessmps,tarabunga2023many,tarabunga2024critical}, with the latter mainly relying on Monte Carlo algorithms with local update rules.
 However, their convergence is not guaranteed, and their applicability needs to be tailored to the specific model under consideration.
 Overall, the existing approaches still face limitations in their general applicability and computational efficiency.